|

 material from this band, that I came to appreciate them in any way.
 From what I have heard, this is probably the pinnacle

+of this band's creative output.
 The E.P. begins with the song "Carpathian Forest".
 From the opening moments, this

 possesses a strong Hellhammer influence.
 The difference here is that the vocals are far more sinister and suitable for the